skambuilds/PySpark-EMR-FraudDetection/README.md

 ### Terraform module for EMR
 Modules in Terraform are units of Terraform configuration managed as a group.
 For example, an Amazon EMR module needs configuration for an Amazon EMR cluster resource, but it also needs multiple security groups, IAM roles, and an instance profile.

 We encapsulated all of the necessary configuration into a reusable module in order to manage the infrastructure complexity only one-time.
-You can find the module code in the **Terraform/** directory of this repo.
+You can find the Terraform code in the **Terraform/** directory of this repo.
+This directory has been organized as follows:

+- **Terraform/test.tf** - Terraform configuration file
+- **Terraform/emr-module/** - Contains the Terraform module code to create an AWS EMR cluster.
+The contents of this directory will be specified in the next section.
+- **Terraform/configurations/** - Contains a specific configuration file for the EMR cluster.

 In the list below we specify the data source and resource configurations we have used:

 - module.emr.aws_emr_cluster.cluster
 - module.emr.aws_iam_instance_profile.emr_ec2_instance_profile